 Proprietor Shirley Ng started working in a Cajun restaurant in college and then later opened other restaurants including a taco truck in Germany and a Chinese-American diner in Los Angeles.
 Now she's here in San Diego serving up visually fabulous and equally incredibly tasting seafood boils at Shrimp Heads on El Cajon Blvd in North Park / University Heights.

 Those of you familiar with southern or Cajun seafood boils will immediately recognize this style of cuisine - shrimp, sausage, crab, clams etc. are all boiled together to blend flavors.
-However, here - instead of the spices boiling in from the start, they add an Asian spice sauce at the end.
+This isn't your traditional Cajun food but it's damned good.
+Here - instead of the spices boiling in from the start, they add an Asian spice sauce at the end.
 I can't really say which way is better since I absolutely loved my lunch here and I've enjoyed many many Cajun seafood boils too.
 However, I can say that it tasted amazing and more than satisfied my desire for a big heaping tray of food that is fun to share with friends.

 For those not looking for a seafood feast, they also offer smaller baskets as well plenty of options that are non-seafood too.
 These Spicy Pork Chops were absolutely fantastic at only $10.99 for instance.
 They also offer Beef Chow Mein and Fried Rice, Garlic Noodles, Wings, and Shrimp and Grits.